rewardops/javascript-filter-parser/README.md

 ### Compiling the Grammar to generate the parser

-The main file containing the grammar rules are stored in `lib/grammar/main.ne`.
+The main file containing the grammar rules is stored in `lib/grammar/main.ne`.
 Whenever the file is updated, you need to compile it to generate the parser js file.
 To do this run:

 ```js
 nearleyc lib/grammar/main.ne -o lib/compiled-grammar/main.js